OSINTI4L/ESP32Marauder-Portal-Pwn/Spam.md

 ![portalshow](https://github.com/user-attachments/assets/005f2299-e454-411c-8ad2-74dee0c8950e)

-7. Navigate back to Burpsuite and you will notice that your http GET request has been captured (this is the raw data request of your attempt to login.
+7. Navigate back to Burpsuite and you will notice that your http GET request has been captured, this is the raw data request of your attempt to login.

-8. Right click in the data field of the http GET request and select "Send to Intruder", once complete turn "Intercept Off" by selecting it.
+8. Right click in the data field of the http GET request and select "Send to Intruder", once complete, turn "Intercept Off" by selecting it.

 ![bs1](https://github.com/user-attachments/assets/0af03ad6-f9cd-4827-ae16-a4ceaa413fe7)